Peterborough Marketing Tactics vary company by company, sector by sector.

 - Lost – those who have dropped out of our radar and are buying elsewhere

-Is your product or service FIT for purpose
+2. Is the product or service you supply FIT for purpose

 - Considering segmentation – the process of breaking the market into smaller groups of people who exhibit similar needs.
 So that we can identify what the exact needs of the segment are